ybarnatan/arg-football/LPF_arg.md

 # PREDICTING RESULTS WITH STATISTICAL MODELLING

-We’re going to use the last season available for the most updated data.
+We’re going to use the last season available for the most updated data (i.e. season 2022).

 ## 1.- Season development and winner